A night market in Taipei with a blue color filter

 Determining if you need a visa to Taiwan

 There are 65 countries eligible for visa-exempt entry into Taiwan.
-To find out if you need a visa, we recommend navigating to Sherpa, a useful tool for getting up-to-date international travel requirements.
+To find out if you need a visa, we recommend navigating this website * for getting up-to-date international travel requirements.
 Simply enter the issuing country of your passport, where you’re traveling from (including if you have a connecting destination), your dates of travel, and click “see requirements”.
 Your trip summary will include whether or not you require a visa for your connecting flight or final destination, COVID-19 guidance, and other documentation requirements.

 If you need a visa to enter Taiwan